Leagueopoly/Website/_posts/2023-10-26-season-two-alignments.md

 ---
-title: Leagueopoly Season 2 - Players and Alignments
+title: Leagueopoly Season 2 - Players, Alignments, and New Rule Changes
 layout: post
 category: Announcements
 featured: true
 image: posts/announcement-s2-players.png
 keywords: announcement, leagueopoly announcement, new players, conference alignments
 id: season-two-alignments
 desc: Leagueopoly Season 2 is coming this winter!
-Here are the new players and conference alignments for the season.
+Here are the new players and conference alignments for the season, along with new rules being implemented this season.
 author: Michael Webb
 ---